Fantail darter

 Details

-Spawning begins in spring as males establish and defend territories around rocks which have a slight clearance above the substrate.
+Spawning starts in spring as males form and defend territories around rocks which have a slight clearance above the substrate.
 The spiny dorsal fin is used to clean the underside of the rock.
 A female moves under the rock and lays an average of 38 eggs.
-Spawning position is head to tail, the female inverted and the male upright except at the moment of fertilization.
-About 450 eggs per female are laid, several spawnings with the same or different males being common.
+Spawning position is head to tail, the female inverted and the male upright, except at the moment of fertilization.
+About 450 eggs per female are laid, several spawnings with the same or different males are common.

 Return